 At December 31, 2013, we had net operating loss carryforwards for federal and state tax purposes of approximately \$117.5 million and \$106 million, respectively.
 At December 31, 2012, we had net operating loss carryforwards for federal and state tax purposes of approximately \$83.6 million and \$65.8 million, respectively.
 In addition, we had tax credit carryforwards for federal tax purposes of approximately \$3.5 million as of December 31, 2013, which begin to expire in 2022.
 The future utilization of net operating loss and tax credit carryforwards may be limited due to changes in ownership.
 In general, if we experience a greater than 50% aggregate change in ownership of certain significant stockholders or groups over a three-year period (a Section 382 ownership change), utilization of our pre-change net operating loss carryforwards is subject to an annual limitation under Section 382 of the Code (and similar state laws).
 The annual limitation generally is determined by multiplying the value of our stock at the time of such ownership change (subject to certain adjustments) by the applicable long-term tax-exempt rate.
-Such limitations may result in expiration of a portion of the pre-change net operating loss incurred prior to the respective ownership change dates.
-In addition, we have determined that another Section 382 ownership change occurred in 2013 with our initial public offering, our most recent private placement and other transactions that have occurred since 2007, resulting in a limitation of at least \$6.7 million of at least \$6.7 million of at least \$6.7 million of subsequent shifts in our stock ownership.
-As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards wereship.
-As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards before utilization and state \$6.7 million of losses incurred prior to the image cate.
-In addition, we have determined that another Section 382 ownership change date.
-We may a
+Such limitations may result in expiration of a portion of the pre-change net operating loss carryforwards prior to the respective ownership change dates.
+In addition, we have determined that a Section 382 ownership change dates.
+In addition, we have determined that another Section 382 ownership change occurred in 2013 with our initial public offering, our most recent private placement and other transactions that have occurred since 2007, resulting in a limitation of at least \$6.7 million of losses incurred prior to the ownership change date.
+We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
+As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to offset United States federal taxable income may be subject to limitations, which could potentially result in increased future tax liability